The best wood burning stove for cabins, sheds, tiny homes and small spaces

 • The Tana – 4.8 KW heat output

-They’re made from steel and have a comprehensive range of options, including extended warming and cooking surfaces, plus various colour choices.
+These stoves are made from steel and have a comprehensive range of options, including extended warming and cooking surfaces, plus various colour choices.
 All feature a door with window and ‘air wash’ system, and as far as I am aware, all are CE approved too.

 They look really stylish, but are a little on the expensive side with prices ranging from £650 to £1250 (as of August 2023) for the stoves, plus options etc.